heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 ## 3D Printed Enclosure

 STL mesh files and the Fusion360 design file are provided.
-The Fusion360 design file is parametric in X,Y & Z directions.
+The Fusion360 design file is parametric in X,Y & Z directions, so you can expand for additional components if necessary.
 When modifying the Fusion360 design to change dimensions, editing CAPITALIZED parameter values is safe/tested.
 Editing other parameters may yield unexpected results.

 Print the following:
 - Enclosure top (choice of two styles)